docs

 To start integrating the Checkout, ensure you have access to your SCAYLE Panel in the desired environment, to get a valid shop ID (same as appId).

-A SCAYLE Key Account Manager must activate your Checkout.
+A SCAYLE Account Manager must activate your Checkout.
 You can access Checkout on a test environment and on public/internal domains where the shop is hosted (see Endpoint URLs).

 For most Checkout interactions, you'll need appId parameter (same as shopId)